Yunxiang-Li/Cpp_Primer/Chapter 10. Generic Algorithms/Chapter 10. Generic Algorithms.md

 **Implement your own version of elimDups.
 Test your program by printing the vector after you read the input, after the call to unique, and after the call to erase.**

 [10.9 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%2010.%20Generic%20Algorithms/Codes/10.9%20Solution.cpp)

+## Exercise 10.10

+**Why do you think the algorithms don’t change the size of containers?**

+Because algorithms only operate on iterators, not containers.
+Thus, algorithms cannot (directly) add or remove elements.
+C++ is designed so for seperating container operations and algorithms.